2000jedi/Stack_IR_Interpreter/spec.md

 ## Object Representation

-Each data in the VM is stored as an `object` onto the stack or the heap.
-An `object` stores a few tags along with the data.
+Each data in the VM is stored as an `atom` onto the stack or the heap.
+An `atom` stores a few tags along with the data.
 The data structure of an `object` is described below, with a field name and a description of the field:

 * `type`: identfier that stores the data type
 * `len`: the length of the data, if applicable